mesb/mesb.github.io/_posts/2016-07-04-on-procedure-design.md

 goal intended by the procedure.
 To design a procedure, we should consider the sets of values it receives as input and the set of values it should return as output.
 A procedure receives input, manipulates the input and returns suitable output.
-Hence to design and implement a procedure, we should pay particular attention to values received and returned as output.
+Hence, to design and implement a procedure, we should pay particular attention to values received and returned as output.

 ## Steps for designing a procedure, with an example<a id="orgheadline4"></a>